philsquared/Catch23/design_questions.md

 It does mean that if you have you own formatter you can't write a different Stringify for it, but that's probably a narrow case.
 Any other consequences?

-## check and require objects
+## shadowed checker object

-Instances of the Checker class called `check` and `require` are passed into the test function, but are also available as (shadowed) global variables, which is used when outside the test function.
+An instance of the Checker class called `checker` is passed into the test function, but is also available as a (shadowed) global variable, which is used when outside the test function.
 This lets us use a more optimised path when in the test function.
-But
-1. Is this a good idea? and
+But is this a good idea?
-2. Do we need two objects?
-One of the reasons for having two objects is to support the macroless syntax.

 ## Mocking